Rahul-khetri/deeplearning_project1/README.md

-classify that is cat or dog
+Classify that is cat or dog,
-audio to text
+Audio to Text,
-text to audio
+Text to Audio